-If you are replacing a component, remove the existing component before performing the installation procedure.
+If you are replacing a component, remove the existing component before performing the installation process.

-The following images indicate the location of the base cover and provide a visual representation of the installation procedure.
+The following image(s) indicate the location of the base cover and provides a visual representation of the installation procedure.

-- 1. Connect the battery cable to the system board. - 2.
-Adhere the tape that secures the battery cable to the system board. - 3.
-Align the screw holes on the base cover with the screw holes on the palm-rest and keyboard assembly, and then snap the base cover into place. - 4.
-Replace the six screws (M2x4) that secure the base cover to the palm-rest and keyboard assembly. - 5.
-Tighten the three captive screws that secure the base cover to the palm-rest and keyboard assembly.
+1. Connect the battery cable to the system board.

+- 2. Align the tabs on the base cover with the slots on the palm-rest assembly and snap the base cover to the palm-rest assembly. - 3.
+Replace the four screws (M2x4) that secure the base cover to the palm-rest assembly. - 4.
+Tighten the three captive screws that secure the base cover to the palm-rest assembly.